confluentinc/examples/multiregion/docs/multiregion.rst

 An *Observer* is a broker/replica that also has a copy of data for a given topic-partition, and consumers are allowed to read from them even though the *Observer* isn't the leader–this is known as “Follower Fetching”.
-However, the data is copied asynchronously from the leader such that a producer does not wait
+However, the data is copied asynchronously from the leader such that a producer doesn't wait on observers to get back an acknowledgement.

-..
-The producer copies data from the leader?

-on observers to get back an acknowledgement.
 By default, observers don't participate in the ISR list and can't become the leader if the current leader fails, but if a user manually changes leader assignment then they can